 In my spare time, I run my own editorial services business.
 I’m a freelance editor, proofreader, sermon transcriptionist, and indexer.
 I also make my own tracts.
 One of my favorites that I like to distribute comes from this post.

-I’m an amillennialist that believes in the doctrines of grace and believer’s baptism.
+I’m an amillennialist who believes in the doctrines of grace and believer’s baptism.
 I’ve been called a mystic because of my deep desire to love, think often of, and make much of Christ.
 But I know what real mysticism is, and I know what New Ageism is—and who their author is—and I stay far away from both (yes, I have experience in that area—again, read my testimony).

 I’ve thought a long time about writing a blog, but it was never the right time.
 Then, one day, it was.
 So here I am, entering the world of blogging, so that women may be encouraged to think much of Christ, to seek holiness in their own lives, and to bring the gospel to others.
 I pray that what I write may bring glory to God always.